Learning Japanese is pretty hard.

 Flights are expensive, holidays few; it might be years before you can get some real Japanese immersion.

-Short of begging the man in the local store to shout “いらっしゃいませ!” (welcome) each time you enter, these are the most reliable ways to help you feel immersed in Japanese from wherever you happen to be.
+Short of begging the man in the local store to shout “いらっしゃいませ!” (welcome) each time you enter, we’ve rounded up are the most reliable ways immerse yourself in Japanese right from the comfort of your own home.

 5 Steps to Instant Japanese Immersion Without Leaving Home